 Snorkelling on Koh Touch

 On Koh Touch, several companies organise snorkelling trips, where they take you to good locations around the island.
-This is your best way to see some of the wonderful miniature eco-systems, coral, seahorses, and nudibranches that are abundant on the islands.
+This is your best way to see some of the wonderful fish, miniature eco-systems, coral, seahorses, and nudibranches that are abundant on the islands.

 Booking a trip is very straight forward – You’ll see them advertised on the main beach.
 A typical snorkelling trip will also include fishing, seeing the glowing plankton, BBQs, and sunsets.
 They tend to cost around $10 and are from 1pm – 7pm.